 [Place Figure 6 here]

 4.12.1.
-Introduce the participant to a stuffed bear (or doll, or any other toy of choice), and model the use of the EEG cap (see Figure 6) on it.
+Introduce the participant to a stuffed bear (or doll, or any other toy of choice), and model the use of the EEG net (see Figure 6) on it.
 Read to the participant, the section in the social narrative that describes use of the net to the participant.

 4.12.2.
-Show the participant how the cap is placed on the bear’s head.
-Allow the participant to touch the cap and interact with it by placing it on the bear’s head (if needed).
+Show the participant how the net is placed on the bear’s head.
+Allow the participant to touch the net and interact with it by placing it on the bear’s head (if needed).

 4.12.3.
-Apply a modified version of the Premack principle by saying, “First, try the net cap.
+Apply a modified version of the Premack principle by saying, “First, try the net net.
 Then, you will be given a gift card.”
 If the participant says no, suggest the “First, then” statement one more time.
 If the participant says yes, continue to step 4.12.4.

 4.12.3.1.
 If the participant continues to say no, compensate the participant for their time (if applicable).
-If the participant agrees to wear the cap, continue to step 4.12.4.
+If the participant agrees to wear the net, continue to step 4.12.4.

 4.12.4.
-With a tape measure, measure the participant’s head circumference to determine the cap size.
+With a tape measure, measure the participant’s head circumference to determine the net size.
 After this initial measurement, measure from a location on the back of the skull (inion) to a location between the eyebrows above the nose (nasion), and from the right to left ear (using the tragus).

 Note: This is done to identify the scalp vertex reference point for the placement of the Cz electrode.
 These steps are designed to be as similar to the actual acquisition protocol, which uses this procedure to maximize similarity of electrode placement across the scalp across participants.